amazon-connect/amazon-connect-salesforce-cti/lightning/03 Configuring and Using CTI Adapter Features/08 Recording Controls.md

 Note that once a recording is stopped, it cannot be restarted.
 After starting a recording, you should use pause/resume button to control it.

+This panel is disabled by default.
+You can enable it by adding `FEATURE_RECORDING_PANEL` feature flag to your CTI Adapter, with the setting `Enabled:true`.

 ## Setup

 First, create an IAM user and give it the managed policy `AmazonConnect_FullAccess`.